 - The abstract is prepared in English.

 - The character count of the abstract does not exceed 2000 characters including spaces (approximately 500 words).
-The character count does NOT include author information, title, footer or keywords.
+The character count does NOT include author information, title, footer, keywords or financial support.
 You may submit one chart or figure which is not included in the 2,000-character count.
 Inclusion in the publication is subject to space limitations.

 - A maximum of 6 keywords is permitted.

 The abstract should be concise and factual.
 Each abstract should briefly state the purpose of the research, the principal results, and major conclusions.
 Abstracts should be structured as follows:

 Format Example for Structured Abstracts (unstructured abstracts will also be accepted)